Croup

 Croup is a childhood illness that is caused by the same viruses that cause the common cold and infect the upper airways.

-Infants and toddlers between six months and three years of age are at most risk of getting croup – but children who are younger or older can also get it.
+Infants and toddlers between 6 months and 3 years of age are at most risk of getting croup – but children who are younger or older can also get it.

 Children with croup can become seriously ill.